LouisMazel/maz-ui/apps/docs/src/composables/use-form-validator.md

 Pass a template ref to `useFormField`.
 It will automatically detect interactive elements and attach blur listeners.

+The `ref` option is **reactive**: if the field is rendered conditionally (e.g. with `v-if`), the blur listeners are attached automatically as soon as the element appears in the DOM, and removed when it is unmounted.
+You don't need to handle anything special.

 ```vue
 <script setup>
 import { useFormField } from 'maz-ui/composables'